ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 <img src="./img/warning.png" /> **Caustion: Electrical Installtion Requires Qualified Personnel**

 <font color=red>**The installation and wiring of components such as "DISPLAY," "UP-DWON," and "EXTERNAL" interfaces involve working with high-voltage systems.
-To ensure safety and compliance with indutsry standards, these tasks must only be performed by licensed electricians or qualified techical personal.** </font>
+To ensure safety and compliance with industry standards, these tasks must only be performed by licensed electricians or qualified technical personnel.** </font>